mikewurtz/taskman/README.md

 ```

 # Prequisites
-It assumed that you have a block device that is major:minor 8:0 and that this is /dev/sda for assigning the `io` cgroup settings.
+It is assumed that you have a block device that is major:minor 8:0 and that this is /dev/sda for assigning the `io` cgroup settings.
 An integration test `TestIntegration_StartTaskIOThrottled` will fail if there is no /dev/sda block device.

 # How to run